warmchang/simple-admission-controller/README.md

 ## Getting Started

 Clone this repository, customize the certificate authority configuration located at [certs/ca_config.txt](https://github.com/ChrisTheShark/simple-admission-controller/blob/master/certs/ca_config.txt) to include your location and domain information.

 Execute gen_certs.sh to create certificates and install a secret in the cluster containing the certificate data for injection in your webhook.
+Next, execute `kubectl create -f manifest.yaml` at the root of this project.
+Now that the controller is running test both the compliant and non-compliant pod definitions located at the root of this project.